mastensg/windportal/planning.md

 Milestone B: All electronics assembled (M)

 - [ ] Make baseboard for mounting in box
-- [ ] USB to serial for dashboard
+- [ ] USB to serial in dashboard
-- [ ] Optocoupler for fancontrol.
+- [x] Optocoupler for fancontrol.
 Non-inverting
 - [ ] RPi powered and running
 - [ ] Arduino with daughterboard
 - [ ] LEDs in control panel